USA / world - Society

 of the economic forces that are at work.
 Of the 100 largest players in

-today's world economy, 49 are nations, but 51 are multinational
+today's world economy, just 37 are nations, while 63 are multinational

 corporations,